marroca13/PSeagrasS2/README.md

-# seagrass_PS_S2
+# PSeagrasS2
-Repository where to have track of the colab developed to detect seagrasses in Conceiçao Lagoon (Brazil)
+Repository with all codes available developed for PSeagrasS2 algorithm in Conceiçao Lagoon (Brazil)